cosmos/cosmos-sdk/docs/architecture/adr-061-core-module-api.md

 A "runtime" module is any module which implements the core functionality of composing an ABCI app, which is currently handled by `BaseApp` and the `ModuleManager`.
-Runtime modules which implement the core API are *intentionally* separate from the core API in order to enable more forks of the runtime module than is possible with the SDK's current tightly coupled `BaseApp` design while still allowing for a high degree of composability and compatibility.
+Runtime modules which implement the core API are *intentionally* separate from the core API in order to enable more parallel versions and forks of the runtime module than is possible with the SDK's current tightly coupled `BaseApp` design while still allowing for a high degree of composability and compatibility.

 Modules which are built only against the core API don't need to know anything about which version of runtime, `BaseApp` or Tendermint in order to be compatible.
 Modules from the core mainline SDK could be easily composed with a forked version of runtime with this pattern.

+This design is intended to enable matrices of compatible dependency versions.
+Ideally a given version of any module is compatible with multiple versions of the runtime module and other compatible modules.
+This will allow dependencies to be selectively updated based on battle-testing.
+More conservative projects may want to update some dependencies slower than more fast moving projects.

 ### Core Services